kambleajinkya490-debug/Netflix-Project/README.md

-# 🎬 Netflix Clone DevSecOps Project
+# 🎬 Netflix Clone Project

 A production-grade Netflix Clone deployed on AWS using DevSecOps practices.
 This project demonstrates an end-to-end CI/CD pipeline with automated security scanning, containerization, Kubernetes deployment, GitOps, and monitoring.